mihirkudale/Books-Recommender-System-Using-Machine-Learning/README.md

 - Collaborative filtering systems, which are based on user-item interactions.

-- Clusters of users with same ratings , similar users .
+- Clusters of users with same ratings , similar users.

-- Book recommendation , so use cluster mechanism .
+- Book recommendation , so use cluster mechanism.

-- We take only one parameter , ratings or comments .
+- We take only one parameter , ratings or comments.

-- In short, collaborative filtering systems are based on the assumption that if a user likes item A and another user likes the same item A as well as another item, item B, the first user could also be interested in the second item .
+- In short, collaborative filtering systems are based on the assumption that if a user likes item A and another user likes the same item A as well as another item, item B, the first user could also be interested in the second item.

 - Issues are :

-	- User-Item nXn matrix , so computationally expensive .
+	- User-Item nXn matrix , so computationally expensive.

-	- Only famous items will get reccomended .
+	- Only famous items will get reccomended.

-	- New items might not get reccomended at all .
+	- New items might not get reccomended at all.

 ### 3 ) Hybrid Based :

 - Hybrid systems, which combine both types of information with the aim of avoiding problems that are generated when working with just one kind.

-- Combination of both and used now a days .
+- Combination of both and used now a days.

-- Uses : word2vec , embedding .
+- Uses : word2vec , embedding.

 # About this project: